Welcoming 6-week courses for women with larger bodies

 This is a private body positive course for *women in larger bodies. if you have any questions please contact Janice on 07956-208-666.
-To attend you need to be signed up for the full course and entry to the course is by informal interview (phone chat) only
+To attend you need to be signed up for the full course

 Is your size or how you feel about your body holding you back from attending a yoga class?
 I often hear people say ‘I am too big to practice Yoga‘ or ‘Let me loose weight and then I’ll try’, but there is no need to wait.
 A Yoga practice can be adapted for everyone’s needs, gentler movements and a slower pace can be introduced where necessary, and the yoga postures can be adapted to be more accessible and comfortable for the larger body.
 The breathing and meditation is also hugely beneficial for reconnecting with the body for those who may feel disconnected